lanterndata/docs/040-lantern-hnsw/010-install.md

 # Installation

-Lantern is a Postgres extension that provides vector search inside Postgres.
+`lantern_hnsw` is a Postgres extension that provides vector search inside Postgres.

+Lantern builds and uses [usearch](https://github.com/unum-cloud/usearch), a single-header state-of-the-art HNSW implementation.

 It is available as a Docker image, a Homebrew package, a binary, or from source.

 ## Run with Docker